 We expect the applicants to actively engage in the development of the research group as well as contribute positively to D-IAS as a whole.

 Applicants are welcome to contact the relevant SDU research group(s) to discuss how their research idea would fit into ongoing activities.
 For further information about D-IAS and the position in general, please contact professor Christine Stabell Benn at CB@ssi.dk.

 The D-IAS at SDU is a research centre that joins all five faculties and many strong research groups at SDU.
 The aim is to inspire ground-breaking ideas through the meeting of minds across the sciences and humanities.
 D-IAS engages leading academics through its visitor programme, weekly talks, monthly lectures, and quarterly colloquia.
 There is a strong focus on talent development of young researchers, who work on game-changing ideas.
 Eminent academics are appointed as chairs, and in that capacity form the backbone of the D-IAS as they catalyze activities within their field.

 More information about D-IAS activities can be found on our website .

 Appointment to the position will be in accordance with the salary agreement between the Ministry of Finance and the Danish Confederation of Professional Associations.

 Applications must be submitted electronically using the link below.
 Uploaded files must be in Adobe PDF (unlocked) or Word format.
 Each single file should be max.
 10 Mb

 - Up to five of the most relevant publications.
 Please upload a pdf for each publication

-- Research and publication plan for the next three years
+- Main idea and research plan for the next 3 years

 Applications that are incomplete with regard to the above requirements will not be assessed by the committee.